thephpleague/uri/docs/components/2.0/host.md

 ### Host::createFromIp

-This method allow creating an Host object from an IP.
+This method allows creating an Host object from an IP.

 ~~~php
 $ipv4 = Host::createFromIp('127.0.0.1');